core-wg/oscore/draft-ietf-core-object-security.md

 * Replay Window.
 The replay window to verify requests and observe responses received.

-An endpoint may free up memory by not storing the Sender Key, Sender IV, Recipient Key, and Recipient IV, deriving them from the Common Context when needed.
+An endpoint may free up memory by not storing the Sender Key, Sender IV, Recipient Key, Recipient IV and deriving them from the Common Context when needed.
 Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.

+The endpoints MAY interchange the client and server roles while maintaining the same security context.
+When this happens, the former server still protects messages to send using its Sender Context, and verifies messages received using its Recipient Context.
+The same is also true for the former client.
+The endpoints MUST NOT change the Sender/Recipient ID.
+In other words, changing the roles does not change the set of keys to be used.

 ## Derivation of Security Context Parameters {#context-derivation}

-This section describes how to derive the initial parameters in the security context, given a small set of input parameters.
-We also give indications on how applications should select the input parameters.
+The parameters in the security context are derived from a small set of input parameters.
 The following input parameters SHALL be pre-established:

 * Master Secret

 * Sender ID

 * Recipient ID

 The following input parameters MAY be pre-established.
 In case any of these parameters is not pre-established, the default value indicated below is used:

 * AEAD Algorithm (Alg)

    - Default is AES-CCM-64-64-128 (value 12)

 * Master Salt

    - Default is the empty string

 * Key Derivation Function (KDF)

    - Default is HKDF SHA-256

-* Replay Window Size
+* Replay Window Type and Size

-   - Default is 64
+   - Default is DTLS-type replay window with size 64

-The endpoints MAY interchange the CoAP client and server roles while maintaining the same security context.
-When this happens, the former server still protects the message to send using the Sender Context, and verifies the message received using its Recipient Context.
-The same is also true for the former client.
-The endpoints MUST NOT change the Sender/Recipient ID.
-In other words, changing the roles does not change the set of keys to be used.

-The input parameters are included unchanged in the security context.
-From the input parameters, the following parameters are derived:

-* Sender Key, Sender IV, Sender Sequence Number
-* Recipient Key, Recipient IV, Recipient Sequence Number
+How the input parameters are pre-established, is application specific.
 The EDHOC protocol [I-D.selander-ace-cose-ecdhe] enables the establishment of input parameters with the property of forward secrecy, and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.

 ### Derivation of Sender Key/IV, Recipient Key/IV

-Given the input parameters, the client and server can derive all the other parameters in the security context.
-The derivation procedure described here MUST NOT be executed more than once using the same master_secret and Cid.
-The same master_secret SHOULD NOT be used with more than one Cid.

 The KDF MUST be one of the HKDF {{RFC5869}} algorithms defined in COSE.
 The KDF HKDF SHA-256 is mandatory to implement.
-The security context parameters Sender Key/IV, Recipient Key/IV SHALL be derived using HKDF, and consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):
+The security context parameters Sender Key/IV, Recipient Key/IV SHALL be derived from the input parameters using HKDF, and consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):

 ~~~~~~~~~~~
   output parameter = HKDF(salt, IKM, info, L),